aminomancer/uc.css.js/README.md

 The `userContent.css` file handles stuff like the devtools, some UI pages and context menus, plaintext pages, browser background color while pages are loading, and the built-in HTML video player.
 It also includes some site-specific changes like my personal dark mode layout for Wikipedia.
 It isn't required for the rest of the theme to work, but takes care of some issues endemic to Firefox that might cause dark mode users a lot of grief otherwise.

+This theme requires `fx-autoconfig` or some other javascript loader to register the icon package.
+Download the `resources` folder and place it in your `chrome` folder — fx-autoconfig will automatically register it.
+For extra completeness, you can download `utils/chrome.manifest` to deal with some of the trickier icons.
+Replace the one in fx-autoconfig with mine, then make sure to rename your `JS` folder to `script`, or change the line in the manifest file.
+This will strictly redirect some `chrome://` URIs from the vanilla icons to icons from this theme, so the changes will apply globally, even in markup.

 `userChrome.css` doesn't require any fonts, but `userContent.css` uses [Overpass](https://fonts.google.com/specimen/Overpass), [Overpass Mono](https://fonts.google.com/specimen/Overpass+Mono) and [Cutive Mono](https://fonts.google.com/specimen/Cutive+Mono) for plaintext files and the picture-in-picture button.
 Since they're free and show up frequently, it makes sense to install them locally rather than use webfont.

 To get the complete functionality [shown in the video](https://youtu.be/BAuABH13ytM), you'll need to install at least some of the scripts.
 The stylesheets work fine without the scripts, but functionally it'll be just like vanilla Firefox.
 Instructions and explanations for the scripts are below.